 In August, US-based multinational military contractor, Leidos Holdings, merged with Lockheed Martin’s IT services subsidiary, effectively taking over the IS&GS business.

-At the time, Defence CIO, Dr Peter Lawrence, said the project would consolidate infrastructure and applications, improving the overall effectiveness and efficiency of data centre delivery within the Department.
+When Lockheed Martin first signed the centralised processing services contract, Defence CIO, Dr Peter Lawrence, said the project would consolidate infrastructure and applications, improving the overall effectiveness and efficiency of data centre delivery within the Department.